Restoring The Duck Creek Tributary In Northwest Indiana

 Phase 1 Tributary Project Area, Post-Implementation, Summer 2023

-Our Project’s Impact
+Our Project’s Cumulative Impact

 We are proud and pleased of these metrics indicating improved environmental outcomes that will impact the entire Deep River – Portage Burns Watershed that drains into Lake Michigan.